akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 @ref:[Cluster Sharding](cluster-sharding.md) is typically used together with `DurableStateBehavior` to ensure that there is only one active entity for each `PersistenceId` (`entityId`).

-The `entityId` in Cluster Sharding is the business domain identifier of the entity.
-The `entityId` might not be unique enough to be used as the `PersistenceId` by itself.
+The `entityId` in Cluster Sharding is the business domain identifier which uniquely identifies the instance of that specific `EntityType`.
+This means that across the cluster we have a unique combination of (`EntityType`, `EntityId`).
+Hence the `entityId` might not be unique enough to be used as the `PersistenceId` by itself.
 For example two different types of entities may have the same `entityId`.
 To create a unique `PersistenceId` the `entityId` should be prefixed with a stable name of the entity type, which typically is the same as the `EntityTypeKey.name` that is used in Cluster Sharding.
 There are @scala[`PersistenceId.apply`]@java[`PersistenceId.of`] factory methods to help with constructing such `PersistenceId` from an `entityTypeHint` and `entityId`.